Automation-Research-Team/aist_phoxi_camera/README.md

 $ git clone https://github.com/Automation-Research-Team/aist_phoxi_camera
 $ git clone https://github.com/Automation-Research-Team/ddynamic_reconfigure
 ```
-`aist_phoxi_control` requires the latter which is a modified version of the [original](https://github.com/pal-robotics/ddynamic_reconfigure) to fix some bugs and add new features.
+`aist_phoxi_camera` requires the latter which is a modified version of the [original](https://github.com/pal-robotics/ddynamic_reconfigure) to fix some bugs and add new features.

 Finally, you can compile the ROS driver by typing
 ```bash